Irlam railway station: Facilities

 The station is unstaffed, despite being used by over 350,000 passengers a year.
 The next station on the line, Flixton, is at least partially staffed although its usage is much less.
 A ticket machine is now available for use, both for purchasing tickets and collecting ones bought in advance.
 Shelters, digital information screens and timetable poster boards are provided on both platforms.
 Step-free access is available only on the eastbound side.

 After lying derelict for nearly twenty-five years, the station building was renovated and reopened in March 2015.
 It now serves as a railway-themed cafe, with toilets, a cycle hub, and 60-space car park.

+A 1942 built Peckett & Sons No 2027 0-4-0ST named Irlam belonging to the Friends of Irlam Station together with some wagons is located on a small stretch of line to the north-east of the station's platforms.